hyngkm/hyngkm.github.io/_pages/about.md

 ### She holds MA in Brand Management from Hongik Graduate School of Advertising and Public Relations and a BFA in Visual Communication Design from Hongik University.
 She works full time in Toss in Seoul, South Korea.
 She is also the founder of Romantic Studio, a small satellite design studio with a strong focus on digital and graphic design.
 Her work has been awarded at Red Dot 2014.

-#### Outside of the office, she keeps busy with playing tennis and ping-pong, doing some gardening and exploring a pretty and calm place.
+### Outside of the office, she keeps busy with playing tennis and ping-pong, doing some gardening and exploring a pretty and calm place.
 She currently lives in Seoul with her awesome cats.

-Download my CV [here](https://www.dropbox.com/s/mflqvuydydry20q/hyoyoung_kim.pdf?dl=0)   |   Online résumé is on [Linkedin](https://www.linkedin.com/in/hyoyoungkim/)
+### CV available upon [request](mailto: hyoyoung.j.kim@gmail.com)  |   Online résumé is on [Linkedin](https://www.linkedin.com/in/hyoyoungkim/)

 ## Contact & more